SaadAnzar/SaadAnzar/README.md

 ### i tell computers to do stuff, occasionally they listen.

 - 🌍 I'm based in New Delhi, India
+- 🔨 I'm currently working at [Euler Motors](https://www.eulermotors.com/en/).
-- 🔭 I’m currently working on [PaperBrain](https://paperbrain.org), a platform that helps you explore and understand research papers better using AI.
+- 🔭 I’m the founder of [PaperBrain](https://paperbrain.org), a platform that provides an AI-powered assistant, fueled by GPT, to help users understand research papers on the fly.
 - 🎓 I graduated in 2024 with a B.Tech in Electronics and Communication Engineering.
 - 🤝 I'm open to collaborating on AI/ML projects.
 - 💬 Ask me about Football, Web series.